nnngrach/strava_auto_auth/README.md

-### About this script
+### Instalation

-To get RAW Strava auth cookies you can deploy this script in any hosthing what you like.
+To get RAW Strava auth cookies you can deploy this script in any hosting what you like.
 You can use my docker container for it:

 `docker run --name anygis_strava_auto_auth --rm -p 5050:4000 -d nnngrach/anygis_strava_auto_auth`

+### Fetching session cookies

 After that send to it GET request with your Strava login and password.
 Like this: